futzu/SCTE-35_HLS_x9k3/README.md

 ___

+### Heads up.
+This is no longer maintained.
+It's been fun, but it's time for me to go find a real job. ~ Adrian 02/15/2024

 # HLS + SCTE35 = `x9k3`
 # `x9k3` is a HLS segmenter with SCTE-35 injection and parsing, powered by threefive.